-The budget for fiscal year 2023 anticipates a cash surplus of \$4.3 million.
-The forecast as of September 2022 indicates Cooper Union expects to meet this goal in 2023.
-The budget surplus for 2022 was \$15.9 million.3 The budget surplus will be applied to approved key priorities identified in the Plan, including: (a) operating and capital reserves; (b) debt principal repayment reserve; (c) post-employment health insurance obligation reserve; and (d) investment in deferred maintenance.
+The budget for fiscal year 2024 anticipates a cash surplus of \$7.6 million.
+The forecast as of September 2023, however, indicates Cooper Union expects to exceed this goal in 2024 by \$2.0 million.
+The budgeted cash surplus for 2023 was \$4.3 million.
+The budget surplus will be applied to approved key priorities identified in the Plan, including: (a) operating and capital reserves; (b) debt principal repayment reserve; (c) post-employment health insurance obligation reserve; and (d) investment in deferred maintenance.
 The schedule showing the status of funding of these initiatives was presented earlier in this report.
 This is consistent with the Board's Plan to use the cash generated from budget surpluses to restore prior uses of funds and invest in initiatives identified in the Plan.
 We discuss the continued need to restore resources under the Balance Sheet Structural Issues section below.

-3 Cooper Union has provided a reconciliation between the budget surplus of \$15.9 million and the surplus shown in the audited financial statements of \$9.9 million.
+&lt;sup>4 Cooper Union has provided a reconciliation between the budget surplus of \$4.3 million and the surplus shown in the audited financial statements of \$8.2 million.
 Most of the difference represents converting from a cash-based budget to accrual accounting used in the financial statements as well as the classification of certain items out of unrestricted operating results in the budget but included in the results shown in the audited financial statements.